mpacielim/BankCustomerClassification/README.md

 3. Decision Tree 2: 0.187 recall, 0.899 accuracy
 - Best hyperparameters: criterion = 'gini', max_depth = 7, min_samples_split = 5

-4. SVC 2: recall, accuracy
+4. SVC 2: 0.174 recall, 0.898 accuracy
-- Best hyperparameters:
+- Best hyperparameters: C value = 1
+- This model also took by far the longest time to train, at 6 minutes compared with <1 minute for all other models.

+The best performing model in terms of accuracy was tied with the tuned Decision Tree Model and SVC, which both outperformed the baseline 88.5% accuracy with 89.9% accuracy, however with respective low recalls of 0.189 and 0.174.

-The best recall value increased by 620, meaning that the number of correctly identified 'yes' candidates increased from xx to xx, and the number of yes candidates who were incorrectly identified as a 'no' dropped from xx to xx.
+The best recall value increased by 620, meaning that the number of correctly identified 'yes' candidates increased from 126 (10.7% of total 'yes' customers) to 681 (62%), and the number of yes candidates who were incorrectly identified as a 'no' dropped from 1,057 (89.3%) to 417 (38%).

 However there was a tradeoff with precision which cause the accuracy to fall from the baseline of 88.5% to 71.6%.